Trevor-Warthman-2/Chef/src/readme.md

 Email Address is not unique since you can have multiple accounts.

+UserIds: req.oidc.user.sub.
+Format: auth0|65065fa470d3cfe7ec802c6f to say method and id.

 Todos:
+- make a Jira so I can keep track of what I've done
+    - Made a requireAuth middleware to 401 and not continue
+- Added author id/createdby to dish.
+- NOW: Then in /user/id/dishes or /recipes I can use oidc.user.sub to check if it's theirs.
+Dishes have an author.
+Recipes can get it from the dish.
+Check /user/id/recipes that way and using oidc.user.sub.
 - Make a /users/{id}/dishes route and /users/{id}/recipes route (can copy mostly) because these are the main ones we'll use.
 - first goal: make a page listing all the logged in user's recipes. then edit them so I can start using this damn app.
+- Find some way to implement making sure people can only edit or delete their own stuff.
+Not sure if I did that already.
  - Dishes and recipes can be all but /dishes/me and /recipes/me maybe.
 -   implement authorization on create, update, delete recipes: make sure they're yours OR you have an admin permission.
 -   change author to chef